Afwan-Rezal/ZC4301_MiniProject/README.md

 This is the source code for the project of
 SDS UBD module, ZC-4301 - Computer Graphics.

+> Disclaimer:
+>
+> This repo will be made public until 2024/12/01 (1st December 2024), and is used as reference only.

 > Instructions for this project can be found
 > in the [Instructions Markdown File](Documentation/Instructions.md).